Jean Behra: Maserati

 forcing him to miss a 1,000 kilometer Monza Grand Prix.
-He earned the pole position for a Grand Prix at Rouen, France in July 1956.
+He earned the pole position for the Rouen GP, a non-championship race for 3000cc sports cars, in July 1956.
 His Maserati was clocked at an average speed of nearly 155.46 kilometers per hour.
-Behra drove a Maserati to capture the Grand Prix of Rome, a 2,000 cubic centimeters sports car event, in October 1956.
+Behra drove a Maserati to capture the Grand Prix of Rome, a 2000cc sports car event, in October 1956.
 His winning distance was 166.030 kilometers.
 He covered one lap in 2 minutes, 16.9 seconds, to average 174.003 kilometers an hour.
 This established a record for the Castelfusano track.

+Behra had his best season in the Formula One World Championship in 1956, finishing 4th overall in the championship, with 5 podiums out of 7 starts.